mixmastamyk/console/docs/additional.rst

     >>>  # this space intentionally left blank ;-)

 Tips
 ------------

 Don't have many to list yet,
 but there's at least one.

-- The styles bold, italic, and underline have one-letter shortcuts as they do in HTML, if you're into that sort of thing::
+- The styles bold, italic, underline, and strike have one-letter shortcuts as they do in HTML, if you're into that sort of thing::

     # COWABUNGA !
-    XTREME_STYLING = fx.b + fx.i + fx.u
+    XTREME_STYLING = fx.b + fx.i + fx.u + fx.s

 Deeper Dive